HVAC and Plumbing Self-Help Tips

 Water Leaks and Heating or Air Conditioning Failures

-Severe Water LeaksMost plumbing fixtures have a shutoff valve located close to the fixture, and water heaters usually have a valve on the cold water inlet.
-Even if you shut off the water heater, a leaking tank type water heater may continue to leak the contents of the tank until it is empty.
-You should shut off the gas or electric feed to the water heater first, but don’t touch any electrical circuits or switches if you are standing in water.
+Severe Water LeaksMost plumbing fixtures have a shut-off valve located close to the fixture, and water heaters usually have a valve on the cold water inlet.
+If you have a leaking tank-type water heater, it may continue to leak the contents of the tank until it is empty, even if you shut off the water heater.
+You should shut off the gas or electric feed to the water heater first, but make sure you don’t touch any electrical circuits or switches if you are standing in water.

-If you can’t identify where the leak is coming from, or where the shut off valve is, you may need to shut off the water main.
-Knowing how and where to shut off your main water supply is as important as knowing how and where to turn-off or reset an electric breaker or replace a fuse.
-In our climate and area, the water meter and associated shut off valves are almost always located inside the house.
+If you can’t identify where the leak is coming from, or where the shut-off valve is, you may need to shut off the water main.
+Knowing how and where to shut off your main water supply is as important as knowing how and where to turn-off or reset an electric breaker or how to replace a fuse.
+In our climate and area, the water meter and associated shut-off valves are almost always located inside the house.
 A typical water meter looks like this:

-- In Basements – the shut-off valve is typically located near the front foundation wall nearest the street.
-The main water may have come through the concrete floor or through the wall.
-The valve and meter is typically within a few feet of where the main water enters.
-In some cases, the main water may enter in a different area, like a mechanical room, up through the floor, near the water heater or furnace.
+- In Basements – the water shut-off valve is typically located near the front foundation wall nearest the street.
+The main water may come through the concrete floor or through the wall.
+The water valve and meter are typically located no more than a few feet from where the main water enters.
+In some cases, the main water may enter in a different area, like a mechanical room, up through the floor, or near the water heater or furnace.

-- In Crawl-space with no basement – the shut off valve will typically be located near the water heater or under the kitchen sink, but anywhere is possible.
+- In a Crawl-space with no basement – the main shut-off valve will typically be located near the water heater or under the kitchen sink, but since every house is unique, anywhere is possible.

-Closing the Main ValveMain valves are usually located on either side of the water meter.
+Closing the Main Water Shut-Off ValveMain valves are usually located on either side of the water meter.
 Close one, and if it doesn’t hold, close the other.